 What Controllers Should Know About ASC 606 Compliance

-ASC 606 was introduced a little more than five years ago when regulators issued new accounting standards designed to change the way organizations approach revenue recognition.
-The goal of the regulation: improve the financial reporting of revenue and, at the same time, the comparability of the top line in financial statements globally.The final piece of the implementation timetable is here: the standard is required for nonpublic (private) companies and organizations (including not-for-profits) for annual reporting periods that began after December 15, 2018, and interim and annual reporting periods after those reporting periods.
+ASC 606 compliance was mandated a little over five years ago when regulators issued new accounting standards designed to change the way organizations approach revenue recognition.
+The goal of the regulation: improve the financial reporting of revenue and, at the same time, the comparability of the top line in financial statements globally.
+The final piece of the implementation timetable is here: the standard is required for nonpublic (private) companies and organizations (including not-for-profits) for annual reporting periods that began after December 15, 2018, and interim and annual reporting periods after those reporting periods.
 The provisions for public companies went into effect in 2017.

-• Who this affects: any organization that either enters into contracts with customers to transfer goods or services or enters into contracts for the transfer of nonfinancial assets, unless those contracts are within the scope of other standards (for example, insurance contracts or lease contracts).
+• Who this affects: any organization that either enters into contracts with customers to transfer goods or services or enters into contracts for the transfer of non-financial assets, unless those contracts are within the scope of other standards (for example, insurance contracts or lease contracts).

 • Why this matters: companies may need to review how revenue is currently recognized and potentially adjust according to the new standard.